emery97/MAD24_P02_Team3/README.md

 - **Save Button**:
   - Allows users to save updated account information.
-  - Ensures changes are stored and reflected in their profile.
+  - Ensures changes are stored and reflected in their profile and stored in Firebase.

 - **View Feedback Page**:
-  - Accessed only through the profile page.
+  - Accessed only through the profile page, ensuring it is secure.
-  - Displays feedback in cards format.
+  - Displays feedback in cards format for easy viewing.
   - Includes an exit button that returns users to the profile page.

-### Booking History Page [Koh Ye Chyang]
+## Booking History Page [Koh Ye Chyang]
 - **View Booking History**:
   - Shows the booking history of the user, populated from Firebase.
   - Provides a comprehensive view of all bookings made by the user.